Dec 7, 2017

 With the support of the Ultimaker technology, we were eventually able to roll out the 3D printing service that was ideal for our environment.
 Since implementation, the Ultimaker 2 hardware has performed more consistently and reliably than we had anticipated.
 When issues occurred that we could not resolve on our own, Ultimaker technical support was remarkably fast to respond (generally same day, and often same hour) and guided us in resolving all of the issues we have experienced that were beyond our expertise to troubleshoot.

 In its current state, 3D printing is intimidating to approach as a new user.
 While the concept of the procedure the hardware uses to print 3D objects is rather simple to grasp, the inclusion of unfamiliar modeling and staging software in the process adds an extra layer that could deter many interested users.
 Depending on how complicated the software is, this extra layer can be an opportunity for increased print failure due to user error.
 Since 3D printing involves lengthy printing times, the impact of print failure is considerable, therefore access to user-friendly and reliable staging software is a must.
 Fortunately, Ultimaker provides a software solution for print preparation - Ultimaker Cura - which is simple, unintimidating, and easy to use for a novice, but also allows for extensive printing configuration and customization options for the more seasoned user.

-Ultimaker technologies are without a doubt the best option for implementing consumer grade 3D printing technology into an enterprise environment with limited resources.
-The combination of reliable hardware, easy to use software with ultimate customizability, and outstanding tech support make the investment very low risk and supports a very high rate of success regardless of service model.
+Ultimaker technologies are without a doubt the best option for implementing consumer-grade 3D printing technology into an enterprise environment with limited resources.
+The combination of reliable hardware, easy to use software with ultimate customizability, and outstanding tech support make the investment very low risk and supports a very high rate of success regardless of the service model.